 About The Forum

-The Forum's core audience is congressional staff from committees, member offices, and support agencies, and executive branch staff from relevant departments and agencies.
-Key agencies and offices include: the Congressional Budget Office; the U.S. Government Accountability Office; the Congressional Research Service; the Medicare Payment Advisory Commission; the Medicaid and CHIP Payment and Access Commission; various offices within the Office of the Secretary at the Department of Health and Human Services, including the Centers for Medicare and Medicaid Services, the Centers for Disease Control and Prevention, and the Health Resources and Services Administration; and other federal offices and departments such as the Office of Management and Budget, the U.S. Department of Housing and Urban Development, the Federal Trade Commission, the U.S. Department of Veterans Affairs, the U.S. Department of Defense, and the U.S. Department of Justice.
+The Forum's core audience was congressional staff from committees, member offices, and support agencies, and executive branch staff from relevant departments and agencies.
+Key agencies and offices included: the Congressional Budget Office; the U.S. Government Accountability Office; the Congressional Research Service; the Medicare Payment Advisory Commission; the Medicaid and CHIP Payment and Access Commission; various offices within the Office of the Secretary at the Department of Health and Human Services, including the Centers for Medicare and Medicaid Services, the Centers for Disease Control and Prevention, and the Health Resources and Services Administration; and other federal offices and departments such as the Office of Management and Budget, the U.S. Department of Housing and Urban Development, the Federal Trade Commission, the U.S. Department of Veterans Affairs, the U.S. Department of Defense, and the U.S. Department of Justice.